Log in with Append Mode or Second Password Authentication for Two-Step Login

 - The first phone number listed on your account.
 Duo will call that phone number.

-To receive a push on you Duo Mobile App, type:
+- To receive a push on your Duo Mobile App, type:

 To get a new batch of SMS passcodes, type: